MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ## Implement the oracle

 One of the key properties that makes Grover's algorithm faster is the ability of quantum computers to perform calculations not only on individual inputs but also on superpositions of inputs.
 We need to compute the function $f(x)$ that describes the instance of a search problem using only quantum operations.
 This way we can compute it over a superposition of inputs.

 Unfortunately there isn't an automatic way to translate classical functions to quantum operations.
 It's an open field of research in computer science called *reversible computing*.

 However, there are some guidelines that might help you to translate your function $f(x)$ into a quantum oracle:

 1. **Break down the classical function into small building blocks that are easy to implement.** For example, you can try to decompose your function $f(x)$ into a series of arithmetic operations or Boolean logic gates.
-1. **Use the higher-level building blocks of the Q# library operations to implement the intermediate operations.** For instance, if you decomposed your function into a combination of simple arithmetic operations, you can use the [Numerics library](xref:microsoft.quantum.arithmetic) to implement the intermediate operations.
+1. **Use the higher-level building blocks of the Q# library to implement the intermediate operations.** For instance, if you decomposed your function into a combination of simple arithmetic operations, you can use the [Numerics library](xref:microsoft.quantum.arithmetic) to implement the intermediate operations.

 The following equivalence table might prove useful when implementing Boolean functions in Q#.